-DPS Modern Indian School Wins Carnegie Mellon Qatar Pi Day Competition
+DPS Modern Indian School wins Carnegie Mellon Qatar Pi Day competition

-Michael Trick, dean of CMU-Q, emphasised the importance of a strong mathematical foundation:“Developing a strong understanding of mathematics in high school is fundamental to so many fields in higher education.
+Michael Trick, dean of CMU-Q, emphasized the importance of a strong mathematical foundation: “Developing a strong understanding of mathematics in high school is fundamental to so many fields in higher education.
 Congratulations to each student for taking up this challenge, and I hope all of them continue to explore math.”

 The preliminary round of the competition took place in February, with students competing in teams of four.

-Zelealem Yilma, associate teaching professor of mathematics, is the chief organiser of the event, said:“The competition challenges students to apply knowledge, creativity and teamwork in a way that's a little different from their regular mathematical studies.
+Zelealem Yilma, associate teaching professor of mathematics, is the chief organizer of the event: “The competition challenges students to apply knowledge, creativity and teamwork in a way that’s a little different from their regular mathematical studies.
 Year after year, I am so pleased to see so many students test their skills this way.”

 Legal Disclaimer: